VonHeikemen/lsp-zero.nvim/README.md

 * `manage_nvim_cmp` use the default setup for `nvim-cmp`.
 It configures keybindings and completion sources for `nvim-cmp`.

-* `call_servers` if set to `"local"` it will call servers installed with `nvim-lsp-installer`.
-If set to `"global"` it will call servers available globally on the system.
+* `call_servers` if set to `'local'` it'll try to setup one of the supported installers (`nvim-lsp-installer` or `mason.nvim`).
+If set to `'lsp-installer'` it will setup nvim-lsp-installer.
+If set to `mason` it will setup mason.nvim.
+If set to `'global'` it will only try to use language servers available globally.

 * `sign_icons` they are shown in the "gutter" on the line diagnostics messages are located.